 What you must pay when you get these Services that are covered for you services In-Network Global emergency and travel assistance (continued) Medical Consultation, Evaluation and Referrals Assist America is available 24 hours a day, 7 days a week, with multilingual personnel for medical consultation, evaluation and referral to Western-trained physicians.
 Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information to your family members.
 Note: All arrangements must be made through Assist America.
 To find out more about these services, as well as other services you may have access to, please contact Assist America at the phone number listed above.
-This service is only available during the first 90 consecutive days that you are away from your permanent residence. \$0 annual program fee Health and wellness education programs to enroll into a Silver&Fit No prior authorization required.
-The amount you pay for fitness facility. these services do not apply to your yearly maximum out-of-pocket amount.
-The Silver&Fit® Healthy Aging and Exercise Program \$0 annual fee for two kits This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
-As a Silver&Fit member, you have the following choices available at no cost to you: A fitness center membership: You can go to a Silver&Fit fitness center, YMCA or exercise center near you that takes part in the program, or • A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
-You can get up to 2 kits each benefit year.
-As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); virtual streaming exercise videos, a quarterly newsletter; web tools; and the ASHConnect [TM] mobile app.
+This service is only available during the first 90 consecutive days that you are away from your permanent residence.
+Health and wellness education programs \$0 annual program fee No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum to enroll into a Silver&Fit fitness facility. out-of-pocket amount. \$0 annual fee for one kit The Silver&Fit® Healthy Aging and Exercise Program through Silver&Fit As a Silver&Fit member, you have the following options available at no cost to you: Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos.
+8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes ®.